Ahmadu Bello University

 Ahmadu Bello University (ABU) is a federal government research university located in Zaria, Kaduna State.
 ABU was founded on October 4, 1962, as the University of Northern Nigeria.

 The university operates three main campuses: Samaru and Kongo in Zaria, and School of Basic Studies in Funtua.
-The Samaru campus houses the administrative offices, sciences, social-sciences, arts and languages, education, environmental design, engineering, medical sciences agricultural sciences and research facilities.
+The Samaru campus houses the administrative offices, sciences, social-sciences, arts and languages, education, environmental design interior, engineering, medical sciences agricultural sciences and research facilities.
 The Kongo campus hosts the Faculties of Law and Administration.
 The Faculty of Administration consists of Accounting, Business Administration, Local Government and Development Studies and Public Administration Departments.
 Additionally, the university is responsible for a variety of other institutions and programs at other locations.

 The university is named after the Sardauna of Sokoto, Alhaji Sir Ahmadu Bello, the first premier of Northern Nigeria.